-His emotions could be anger, defensiveness, shutdown, escape, bullying.
+His emotions could be anger, defensiveness, shutdown, escape, or bullying.

-Unless you know her real meaning behind her “aggressive behavior” then you may start to treat her as if she is a man and that’s bad news for you both.
+Unless you know her real meaning behind her “aggressive behaviour” then you may start to treat her as if she is a man and that’s bad news for you both.

 Her message is likely to be that ‘she doesn’t feel safe!’
 To a man this message is ridiculous, but it’s very real to her and must not be ignored or belittled.

-If this happens and what she gets is an emotional response from a man this will only make her become more detached as she becomes numb to her situation if practiced over time.
+If this happens and what she gets is an emotional response from a man, this will only make her become more detached as she becomes numb to her situation if practised over time.

 How she sees it!

-At that point, he becomes less attractive, weaker and so he becomes pointless in the relationship.
+At that point, he becomes less attractive, and weaker and so he becomes pointless in the relationship.